 Residents in all three years have the opportunity to participate as groups of residents adopt a class for the school year.
 Regular monthly sessions cover information and activities which relate to health issues most pertinent to teens.
 In addition, the residents serve as role models and sources of information on careers in health care.
 This activity won an award as the subject of the residents’ display at the 1997 Annual Scientific Assembly of the American Academy of Family Physicians.

 Cabrillo Jaguars Football

 We have served as the team physician for the Cabrillo High School varsity football team since its first game in 1999.
 At least one faculty member and one or more residents attend each game as the on-the-field docs, adding to our hands-on sports medicine experience while providing some needed community support.
-It has also become one core element of our Sports Medicine Fellowhip.
+It has also become one core element of our Sports Medicine Fellowship.
 Though our sports coverage activities have grown to include other local high schools and colleges Cabrillo will always be our first.
 Go Jaguars!

 Neighborhood M.E.D.
 (Medical Enrichment through Diversity)

-Since 2014 our residents have run a mentoring program for Long Beach State students from disadvantaged backgrounds who are interested in health care careers.
-Over the course of the school year, and after a competitive application process, 15 students are each assigned a resident mentor and go through group and individual activities, both to expose them to clinical medicine (simulation lab; procedures; in-office shadowing) and to help them prepare for the application process for their next level of education.
-This year the program is expanding to provide mentorship for local high school students from disadvantaged backgrounds who are planning to attend a four-year college.
+Since 2014 our residents have run a mentoring program for college students in the Long Beach area from disadvantaged backgrounds who are interested in health care careers.
+Over the course of the school year, and after a competitive application process, 16 students are each assigned a resident mentor and go through group and individual activities, both to expose them to clinical medicine (simulation lab; procedures; in-office shadowing) and to help them prepare for the application process for their next level of education.
+We also open this program to exceptional local high school students from disadvantaged backgrounds who are planning to attend a four-year college.

 Reach Out and Read